mattwills09/mattwills09.github.io/README.md

 # Welcome to Matt Williams' Online Portfolio!
 ___

-Feel free to check out my online portfolio here, full repository, play some games.. read some articles.. and have fun!
+Feel free to check out my online portfolio here, full repository.. play some games, read some articles.. and most importantly, have fun!
 ___

 ## Built With (so far.. )